 Building AI Solutions with Docker Compose and Kubernetes Expertise

 You’re building AI workloads.
-That means juggling Python packages, GPU drivers, REST APIs, databases, maybe even a Kafka pipeline.
-And guess what?
+So you’re juggling Python packages, GPU drivers, REST APIs, databases, maybe a Kafka pipeline on top of all that.
+And if you’re still herding it with bash scripts and hope?

-Compose 2.x: A Dev Tool That’s Grown Up
+Compose 2.x: A Dev Tool That Grew Up

-Yes, Compose is still your best friend for local development.
-But these days, it’s also a serious CI/CD asset and a damn good staging orchestrator — if you know how to use it right.
+Compose is still your best friend for local work.
+No argument there.
+But it’s also a serious CI/CD asset now, and a genuinely good staging orchestrator, if you know how to drive it.

 Environment Variable Precedence: Know Who Wins the Fight

-By default, Compose now favors your shell environment over values in your .env file.
+By default, Compose favors your shell environment over whatever sits in your .env file.

 export DATABASE_URL=postgres://prod.db…will override this in .env:

 DATABASE_URL=postgres://dev.dbGood.
-That’s exactly what you want in CI/CD, where secrets should never touch source control.
+That’s exactly the behavior you want in CI/CD, where secrets have no business touching source control.

 📖 Environment Variables — Compose Docs